yahavFreeman/domain-crawler/README.md

 - Provides a **summary graph** categorizing findings by type.
 - Includes a **Top 20 domains table** ranked by number of detections.

+### 🧩 Limitations & Known False Positives

+Detection logic:
+This crawler identifies streaming and advertisement content by scanning for known patterns in URLs, script sources, and HTML tags — such as .m3u8, .mpd, MediaSource, doubleclick.net, googlesyndication, and similar keywords.

+# Known false positives:

+Streaming indicators like .m3u8, .mpd, or MediaSource may appear in unrelated scripts (e.g., analytics, polyfills, or background assets).

+Ad-related domains such as doubleclick.net or googlesyndication can be embedded in analytics or tracking scripts even when no actual ads are displayed.

+Blocked or cached ad scripts may still appear in the HTML or network responses, triggering detection despite not being active.

+# Known false negatives:

+Obfuscated or dynamically generated ad/video sources may evade detection.

+If a site loads content after heavy user interaction (e.g., scroll or click), it may not be captured within the crawler’s observation window.

 ---

 ## ⚙️ Installation